wp-plugins/better-wp-security/readme.txt

 4. If you do get stuck help is never more than a few clicks away.

 == Changelog ==

+= 3.4.9 =
+* More secure user query thanks to John Cave
+* Greatly improved intl date handling by <a href="http://www.sceric.net/">SCUDELLER Eric</a>
+* Added: French translation by <a href="http://www.sceric.net/">SCUDELLER Eric</a>
+* Fixed: bug preventing Jetpack's Infinite Scroll from working with long URL protection

 = 3.4.8 =
 * Fixed error message that may occur if InfiniteWP is not installed.